Phylogenetic latent space models for network data: Simulation Studies

-The above empirical gains of \textsc{phylnet} are further complemented by $90\%$ credibile intervals for its continuous parameters that contain the true values employed in the simulation (i.e., $a_0=2.6$, $\sigma_0^2=0.6$, $b=0.6$).
-More specifically, the inferred credible intervals for $a$, $\sigma^2$ and $b$ in the second scenario are $(2.51,2.64)$, $(0.49,0.62)$ and $(0.43,0.7)$, respectively.
-In Section~\ref{sec_phy_5}, we thus move on to two challenging applications from criminology and neuroscience, and illustrate further the ability of \textsc{phylnet} to learn tree-based node architectures underlying real-world network data.
+Having established the robustness and reliability of \textsc{phylnet} on synthetic data, we now turn~to~two relevant applications from criminology and neuroscience, and illustrate further the ability of \textsc{phylnet} to learn tree-based node architectures underlying real-world network data.